Why You Could Be Younger Than You Think? - Pt. 5

 It follows that if we could manage our biological age, slow it down, stop it, or even reverse the ageing process, we will not only live longer but stay healthy in later life.

-THE SCIENCE OF AGEING
+THE BIOLOGY OF AGEING

 What changes at the biological level when we age?
 We can think of ageing as a loss of information – our cells lose their identity and don’t function as well as a result.
 If a nerve cell, for example, starts to behave less like a nerve cell, it could eventually lead to a loss of sight, if that cell happens to be part of the optic nerve.